SciBorgs/SciGuides/projects/BasicArmBot.md

 ### Tuning your simulated arm

 You might have noticed that your arm does not consistently reach its setpoint, especially if the arm's goal is in a different quadrant.
-This will also cause your unit tests and systems checks to fail, as the assertions do not match the simukation.
+This will also cause your unit tests and systems checks to fail, as the assertions do not match the simulation.

 This is the result of those constants being poorly tuned for your system; it'll be up to you to tune the closed-loop control system.